 Hello, heaven.
 What doesn’t this gorgeous property have?
-On top of staying in your very own brand new private villa, you’ll also be greeted and waited on by impeccable staff ready and waiting to assist you.
-The decor is Moroccan meets Palm Springs glam.
+You’ll stay in your very own brand new private villa, decorated in Moroccan meets Palm Springs glam.
 You will have your own outdoor patio complete with AN OUTDOOR BATH!
-Only thing more romantic would be if they offered rose petals at check in.

 Their rooftop lounge is one of the best in the desert, home to a great restaurant, Azucar.
-Make sure you spend some time up here, and order one of their finely crafted cocktails like the watermelon mojito or desert mule, their take on the Moscow mule.
-My personal favourite?
+Make sure you spend some time up there and order one of their finely crafted cocktails like the watermelon mojito or desert mule, their take on the Moscow mule.
+My personal favorite?
 The LSV (their margarita made with Herradura silver tequila, triple sec, fresh lime & agave).

 Perks: Walking distance to main street, very quiet in the evenings, L’Occitane bath products (swoonnn) , bicycles to use, spa on site, outdoor fire pits, breakfast included

 Tip: Only 18 rooms, book far in advance!!
 Request a room far enough away from road if possible